-The company leases two office premises under noncancellable operating leases expiring within one and three years.
+The company leases one office premise under noncancellable operating leases expiring within one year as at the end of the financial year.
+As at 31 December 2016, it was leasing two office premises under non-cancellable operating leases expiring within one and two years.
 Rent is payable monthly in advance.

-Notes to the financial statements For the year ended 31 December 2016 (continued)
+Notes to the financial statements For the year ended 31 December 2017 (continued)